beez2022/aiap15-Seah-Bee-Kheng-881D/README.md

 ### executing
-- ./run.sh -c src/config.yaml -d ./data
+- ./run.sh -c src/config.yaml -d ./data   (default -c is src/config.yaml, -d ./data)
 - -c - config file full path, -d path to where cruise_pre & cruise_post reside
 - modify algorithm and features to be used in the fitting through the config file
 - 3 algorithms are supported "logisitcregression", "decisiontree", "svm"